 On July 31, 2021, we granted MicroSafe the non-exclusive right to sell and distribute Nanocyn in the United States provided that MicroSafe secure U.S. EPA approval.
 In April of 2022, MicroSafe secured the EPA approval for Nanocyn® Disinfectant & Sanitizer, meaning that it can now be sold in the United States as a surface disinfectant, and it was subsequently added to the EPA's list N for use against COVID-19.
-In June 2022, the EPA added Nanocyn to List Q as a disinfectant for Emerging Viral Pathogens, including Monkeypox.
-We intend to build upon this ground-breaking approval by securing further approvals of this nature.
-Nanocyn is a hospital-grade disinfectant and manufactured by us using our patented HOCl technology.
+In June 2022, the EPA added Nanocyn to List Q as a disinfectant for Emerging Viral Pathogens, including Ebola virus, Mpox, and SARS-CoV-2, and in March 2023 added Nanocyn to Lists G and H, for use against Methicillin Resistant Staphylococcus Aureus (MRSA), Salmonella, Norovirus, Poliovirus, and as a fungicide.
+Nanocyn also received the Green Seal[®] Certification after surpassing a series of rigorous standards that measure environmental health, sustainability and product performance.
+Nanocyn is a hospital-grade disinfectant manufactured by us using our patented HOCl technology.
 Nanocyn is currently sold by MicroSafe in Europe, the Middle East and Australia.